crcn/tandem-old/docs/immediate-todos.md

 - [ ] properties
   - [ ] ability to change style name
+  - [ ] breadcrumbs for properties panel
+  - [ ] easier way of adding css styles (some filter for typography - drop down)
+  - [ ] raw mode for CSS

 - [ ] warnings
   - [ ] when adding children to void elements